pixelbreaker/qmk_userspace/readme.md

 To build run `qmk compile ./users/pixelbreaker/keymaps/charybdis.json` or to flash directly to the board run `qmk flash ./users/pixelbreaker/keymaps/charybdis.json`

+# Sphynx low profile dacman

+A keyboard I designed in Clojure based on the infamous Dactyl Manuform.
+The repo to build the models is [here](https://github.com/pixelbreaker/sphynx-dactyl-keyboard)

+To build run `qmk compile ./users/pixelbreaker/keymaps/sphynx.json` or to flash directly to the board run `qmk flash ./users/pixelbreaker/keymaps/sphynx.json`

 # Code Snippets

 ## Combo helper macros